DarshanPawar23/FokusFlowAI/README.md

 # 🚀 Fokus AI
 ### AI-Powered Course Generation & Intelligent Certification

-Fokus AI is an advanced learning platform that transforms static YouTube playlists into structured, interactive educational experiences.
-By leveraging the **Groq Cloud API** and **Llama 3**, it automates course curation, provides AI-driven assessments, and issues professional certificates directly to a user's inbox.
+Fokus AI is an advanced AI-powered learning platform that converts unstructured YouTube playlists into structured, interactive courses.

+Powered by the **Groq Cloud API** and the **LLaMA 3.1 (8B Instant)** model, it intelligently analyzes video content to generate course modules, produce concise summaries, create dynamic assessments, and automatically deliver professional certificates to users via email.
 ---

 ## 🧠 The Problem